-- GMOs are considered unhealthy for living organisms as they affect the body organs, causing gastrointestinal and immune system disorders.
+- GMOs are considered unhealthy for living organisms as they affect the body’s organs, causing gastrointestinal and immune system disorders.

 - When becoming a part of the genomic system, the new unidentified genes can show additive effects with already present genes.

-- This leads to the production of the specific proteins in surplus amounts and shifts the system from normality leading to cancers.
+- This produces specific proteins in surplus amounts and shifts the system from normality, leading to cancers.

 3. Herbicide resistance

 - GMOs are designed to escape the effect of herbicides used to kill weeds that show competition with the main crop.

 - However, over time, weeds evolve and develop resistance against herbicides.

 - Thus, more powerful herbicides in greater amounts are necessary, leading to an extra burden on the farmer’s pocket.

 - Moreover, the residual effects of toxic herbicides cause drastic effects on human health and lead to various allergies and fatal diseases.

 4. Enhance virus